nylas-samples/nylas-api-for-swag/README.md

 ## Steps to Swag!
 0. Feel free to hangout with us at the Nylas Booth!
 2. <a href="https://hubs.ly/Q02CgmYW0" target="_blank">Join Nylas for Free!</a>
-3. Create an new app:
+3. Create an new app using our sandbox environment:
 <img width="618" alt="Screenshot 2024-07-05 at 4 19 47 PM" src="https://github.com/nylas-samples/nylas-api-for-swag/assets/553578/b3c23bc9-09fe-446e-bc3e-7b7cc774c6a0">
 4. Skip try a quickstart guide, it's optional, we will be sharing the code from `Read and Send Email messages` in the following steps, however click the quickstart guide to learn more:
 <img width="814" alt="Screenshot 2024-07-05 at 4 23 54 PM" src="https://github.com/nylas-samples/nylas-api-for-swag/assets/553578/0b056524-6b11-46ff-a662-2449569f30ca">